TalhaMubeen/philips-hue-bridge/README.md

    - Enable EEPROM
    - Set Flash Size to 4MB
    - Set Partition Scheme to "Huge APP"
+   - Set CPU Frequency to 160MHz
+   - Set Upload Speed to 921600
 3. Connect the WS2812 LEDs to GPIO 2
 4. Connect the capacitive touch sensor to GPIO 4
 5. Connect battery monitoring circuit to A0 (optional)